Melon with Serrano-Mint Syrup Recipe

 - 1/2 teaspoon minced serrano pepper

 - 1 tablespoon grated lemon peel

 - 4 cups each cubed watermelon, cantaloupe and honeydew

-- 1. In a small saucepan, combine the sugar, water, lemon juice, honey and serrano pepper.
-Bring to a boil; cook for 3-5 minutes or until slightly thickened.
-Remove from the heat; stir in mint and lemon peel.
-Cool to room temperature.
+- 1. In a small saucepan, bring sugar, water, lemon juice, honey and serrano pepper to a boil; cook 3-5 minutes or until slightly thickened.
+Remove from heat; stir in mint and lemon peel.
+Cool completely.

 - 2. Strain syrup; discard pepper, mint and lemon peel.
-In a large bowl, combine the melons.
+In a large bowl, combine melons.
 Add syrup; gently toss to coat.
-Cover and refrigerate for at least 2 hours, stirring several times.
-Serve with a slotted spoon.
-Yield: 12 servings.
+Refrigerate, covered, at least 2 hours, stirring several times.
+Yield: 12 servings (1 cup each).

 1 cup: 92 calories, 0 fat (0 saturated fat), 0 cholesterol, 13mg sodium, 25g carbohydrate (23g sugars, 1g fiber), 1g protein.
 Diabetic Exchanges: 1 fruit, 1/2 starch.